 - Fix a mistaken upgrade: If the seat is not in use, move the worker back to the default or reassign the seat

-- End of employment: When a worker is offboarded and all associated equipment has been managed, the seat is released and returns to the available state
+- End of employment: When a worker is offboarded, and all associated equipment has been managed, the seat is released and returns to the available state

 Frequently asked questions (FAQs)